 Cutting your baby's nails

 Some babies are born with long nails and it's important to cut them in case they scratch themselves.
 You can buy special baby nail clippers or small, round-ended safety scissors.
-If you find the idea of cutting your baby's nails too nerve-wracking, you could try filing them down with a fine emery board instead.
+Or you could try filing them down with a fine emery board instead